froohoo/ackermansteer/README.md

 # ackermansteer

 A gazebo plugin to implement ackerman steering angles on a 4 wheeled robot.
+Note that this plugin just computes and sets the correct angles to minimize wheel slip.
+It does not simulate an actual Ackermann linkage setup.
+Wheel angles and speeds are set using PID instances for both.

 ### A video of current progress...
 ![Current Progress](InitialResults.gif)